webix-hub/docs/data/desktop/context.md

 ##Overview

 Ui-related context points to an element that will be shown on the page on right mouse click.
-The context look like a [popup window](desktop/popup.md) where you can place any HTML element or UI component.
+The context looks like a [popup window](desktop/popup.md) where you can place any HTML element or UI component.

 ##Initialization